open-contracting/standard/docs/guidance/map/amendments.md

 ### Example 1: Tender updates and amendments

-This example goes through updates during the **tender** stage in a contracting process.
+This example illustrates how updates and amendments are modelled in OCDS.

-#### Tender
+#### Tender release

-A publisher issues a tender for a "Data merge tool".
-A new release with the `tag` 'tender' is built, see the JSON example below.
+A buyer publishes a tender for the purchase of office supplies.

 ```{jsoninclude} ../../examples/amendments/tender.json
 :jsonpointer: /records/0/releases/0